Patagonia Black Hole Duffel | Comparing the 40L, 55L, 70L and 100L sizes

 Weight: 3 lbs 0.1 oz (1365 g)

 The 70L version of the Patagonia Black Hole Duffel is ideal for week-long trips.
-I think this size is great for family and group camp trips, stuffing a tent and some sleeping bags, or maybe ski boots and gear for two people.
+I think this size is great for family and group camp trips, stuffing a tent and some sleeping bags.
+It has also worked great shuttling ski gear for multiple people.
 It starts to feel like an expedition bag without being as massive as the 100L duffel.
 You also get the split pocket for storage on the underside of the flap, which at this size becomes very useful.
-I actually think the 55L could benefit from this.
+I actually think the 55L could benefit from a split pocket.

 100L Patagonia Black Hole Duffel